VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports monitoring time series, histograms, and traces.

 Using Delta Counters gives details and best practices.

-The Wavefront service can receive and store metrics at 1 point per second per unique source.
+Operations for Applications can receive and store metrics at 1 point per second per unique source.
 However, some scenarios generate metrics even more frequently.
 Suppose you are measuring the latency of web requests.
 If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
 Using “normal” metrics, we can’t measure this.

 Traces and Spans